Azure/azure-webpubsub/docs/specs/functions-binding.md

 In anonymous mode, `UserId` can be used with {headers.userid} or {query.userid} depends on where the userid is assigned in the negotiate call.

-Similarly users can set customers generated JWT accesstoken by assign `AccessToken = {query.accesstoken}` where customized claims are built with.
+__Optional__ Similarly users can set customers generated JWT accesstoken by assign `AccessToken = {query.accesstoken}` in the input binding property on demand where customized claims are built with.

 * csharp usage:
 ```cs